dryman/dryman.github.com/source/_posts/2012-04-01-persistent-red-black-tree-4.markdown

 other language you are trained to think top-down, while in lisp you are encouraged to think back and forth.
 This process can shorten required time to get enough experiences of programming.
 You don't need a lot experiences to build a complex algorithm in a bottom-up design process.
-It's just come up natually.
+It's just come up naturally.